chengsoonong/mclass-sky/projects/jakub/README.md

  - `redshift.tex`: A summary of the uses of redshift.
 Compile with Xelatex.

  - `thesis/`: Start of the thesis, plus miscellaneous writing.
 Compile all .tex files with Xelatex.

+ # Instructions

+ To generate a .h5 file from a .csv (or .csv.gz) file, use the splitter:

+ python splitter.py --to-hdf5 input.csv output.h5